 In fact…

-Greyhounds were brought to North America by British and Spanish colonists.
-So, it’s pretty safe to say that they were one of the first dog breeds to immigrate to the New World which is why it’s only appropriate that they were also one of the first dog breeds to be “officially” recognized by the American Kennel Club way back in 1885.
+They were soon popular in the U.K. and loved by the royals and nobility.
+Queen Elizabeth I loved these dogs.
+Eventually, Greyhounds were brought to North America by British and Spanish colonists.
+So, it’s pretty safe to say that they were one of the first dog breeds to immigrate to the New World, which is why it’s only appropriate that they were also one of the first dog breeds to be “officially” recognized by the American Kennel Club way back in 1885.

 Only now…

-In modern times, these magnificent animals are probably best known for their “racing” abilities rather than their hunting skills.
-This is mainly due to the creation of the invention of the “mechanical lure” which imitates a rabbit which triggers these guys natural instinct to chase and hunt.
+Modern times, these magnificent animals are probably best known for their “racing” abilities rather than hunting skills.
+This is mainly due to the invention of the “mechanical lure,” which imitates a rabbit, which triggers these guys’ instinct to chase and hunt.

 Unfortunately…